According to Oxford Languages:

 If you are a therapy client you cannot also be or become a coaching client of Jen.

-*Important Clarifications and Disclaimers: If you are seeking therapy with Jen in her role as a licensed professional counselor, you have landed here by mistake.
+*Important Clarifications and Disclaimers: If you are seeking therapy with Jen in her role as a licensed professional counselor, you're not quite in the right place, so click here.
 Therapy and Coaching are not the same.
 Therapy treats diagnosable mental illness, focusing on past and present dysfunction and relevant treatments, and tends toward longer duration.
 Coaching assumes reasonable mental health, focuses on present and future functioning, and is geared toward briefer duration engagement.
 Jen can discuss the differences with you as well as the stipulations and opportunities that go along with a coaching relationship with her.
 Please note that even though Jen is not acting as a therapist in this coaching work, as a licensed therapist she is always a mandated reporter of child/elderly abuse and/or threats of suicide or homicide.